 The course was in pretty mediocre condition.
 Here, the main things that matter are the tee boxes and the greens.
 The tee boxes were fairly chewed up, but playable enough.
 The greens were in good overall shape—receptive and rolling pretty smooth at medium speeds.
 Everything in between the tees and greens was pretty brown and dried out.
 The further you got off any “fairway” areas, the worse things got.

 Lindero Country Club is there.
 It’s probably a bit too funky and challenging for beginner-level players, and probably not really compelling enough as a par-29 course for experienced golfers to really take it seriously.
 It’s mainly there as an outlet for folks who live in that community and belong to the club.

 Ultimately, I made my way up to Ventura for the Greenskeeper.org event…

 It was another great event, even though we had a smaller group than initially hoped.
 It can be a bit of a trek up to Ventura for anyone living significantly south or east of Los Angeles, yet at the same time the temperatures up there are much more appealing this time of year.

 The only other thing to note is that they cleared out the reeds and long native grasses in some of the hazard areas, primarily on holes 11, 13 and 16.
 Personally, I didn’t like that.
 It kind of neuters those tough hole layouts if you can find and play your ball from the hazard.
-It doesn’t look as nice either with everything chopped down.
+It doesn’t look as nice either with everything chopped down and no water in there.
 Hopefully they’ll let that grow back out so the holes play as they are supposed to.

 Some new pictures from Olivas Links (7/12/14):